TheCodeSummoner/SecurityPi/solutions/phpmyadmin/README.md

 #### Logging in

 You can use a web browser to access all the services.
-The *phpMyAdmin* login site is at *ip/phpmyadmin* (where *ip* is PI's ip) and can be further accessed via the root login with default credentials (login *root* with no password).
+The *phpMyAdmin* login site is at *ip/phpmyadmin* (where *ip* is PI's ip) and can be further accessed after logging in as an admin (login *admin* with no password).

 #### Shell exploit